Skip to main content

 • Easy memes.

-• Too reliant on closed-source facial animation tools in paid apps.
+• For the most part, reliant on closed-source facial animation tools in paid apps.

-• Results are stiff and not too dynamic, even when training it with your own footage for an avatar.
+• Results are often stiff and not too expressive, even when training it with your own footage for an avatar.

 TOOLS